SpyrexDE/CAPY/README.md

 # CAPY (Archived WIP)
 A platformer game made with the Godot Game Engine where you play as a capybara, exploring the jungle and collecting golden seeds.

-This Game was developed in cooperation with a sperate artist.
+This Game was developed in cooperation with a separate artist.
 (S. Pichler)

 ### Polished UI and scene transitioning